zbowang/BeamerTheme/README.md

 \useoutertheme{miniframes}
 ```

-However, the dots placed in two lines may confuse those who have never touched it.
-Therefore, I recommend to use it when there are no subsections so that the dots will be placed in one line.
-The navigation dots will work for section if you set as follows.
+However, the bullets placed in two lines may confuse those who have never used it.
+Therefore, I recommend to use this when there are no subsections so that the bullets will be placed in one line.
+Or you can set to make the navigation bullets only work for section.

 ```
+\documentclass[compress]{beamer}
 \useoutertheme[subsection=false]{miniframes}
 ```

 ![miniframes1](imgs/miniframes2.PNG)

+Another point to note is that the outertheme **miniframes and Xelatex are not compatible**.
+So you need to use pdflatex to achieve this effect.

 ### 4. sidebar

-It will display all sections and subsections on the right bar.
-It contains most information comparing with ways before.
+It will display all sections and subsections on the right bar and contains most information comparing with ways before.
 But it is not proper if there are too many topics to display.

 ![sidebar](imgs/sidebar.PNG)